Zubenna/calculator-react/README.md

 ```
 npm install
 ```
-- Wait for some time to install all the game packages.
+- Wait for some time to install all the app packages.
-- Once the installation is completed, you will see messages like '23 packages has been added, 'audited 1335 packages in 37.888s' etc.
+- Once the installation is completed.

-- Now, type the command below in your cmd or terminal to start the project locally.
+- Type the command below in your cmd or terminal to start the project locally.
 Wait for some time.
 ```
 npm start
 ```
 - Once the server is fully started, you will see the project opening a different tab on your browser at port http://localhost:3000/.
-The page now displays the react.js application user interface.
-For this milestone, the page will display the text below
+The page now displays the calculator app built with react.js.
+You can use the calculator now.
-"Testing React Calculator Project Setup...Testing Deployment".

 ## Calculator Logic
 Two files, calculate.js and operate.js are created inside the logic directory.
 The calculate.js takes two arguments, an object, calcData, and buttonName.
 The calcData object has total, next, and operation as properties.
 This function manipulates the properties of the calcData object using the buttonName supplied to it.
 If the buttonName includes any of ['+', '-', '÷', 'X', '%'], It calls the operate.js function which will use the operation name to calculate the total using the Big.js methods.
 The operate function implements basic mathematical calculation which includes percentage, multiplication, division, addition, and subtraction.

 ## Live Version
-Launch live version to confirm that the initial project setup is running on Heroku.
+Launch live version.
 - [Launch App](https://calculator-zubenna.herokuapp.com/)

 ## Built With
 - JavaScript
+- React.js
-- React
+- CSS
+- Notable Packages, Big.js, etc

 ## Author
 👤 **Nnamdi Emelu**